drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

    :param datetime startdate: Start date for when we should process Y datasets.
    :param datetime enddate: End date for when we should process Y datasets.
    :param str fullpath_output_name: Path and filename of the pickle file to which we should save the combined Y dataset.
 If ``None``, return the data instead.
    :return: If fullpath_output_name is ``None``, an dictionary with the combined Y datasets.
-The keys are timestamps and the values are the bigY data for the given day.
+The keys are timestamps and the values are the bigY data dictionary for the given day -- entries in these include 'Latitude', 'Longitude', 'Observations', and the species name.
 See :ref:`HIST Ensemble` for details.
    :rtype: dict

 plotSurfaceCell(ds,species_name,latind,lonind,outfile=None,unit='ppt',includesNature=False):